noncombatant/blorp/README.md

 parts of URLs like paths or query strings.
 If the string occurs anywhere in a URL, Blorp will block it from loading.
 Matching is case-insensitive.

 Fancier pattern-matching is possible.
-For the full details on the syntax of `urlFilter`s, see [the `declarativeNetRequest` documentation](https://developer.chrome.com/docs/extensions/reference/declarativeNetRequest/).
+For the full details on the syntax and semantics of `urlFilter`s, see [the `declarativeNetRequest` documentation](https://developer.chrome.com/docs/extensions/reference/declarativeNetRequest/).

 ## Where To Get Lists Of Patterns?